AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 Here are some important notes about the interaction between users, groups, and roles

 * Groups (and if needed, subgroups) are associated with roles
 * Note that there is no client for form.io - there is no direct login capability on Keycloak for form.io.
-All form administration is performed from the FormsFlow UI
+All form administration is performed from the formsflow UI
 * In practice, users are assigned to groups and thereby inherit the roles
 * Groups are also synced to Camunda so are available for task filtering, email notifications, etc.
 * In the current implementation ONLY members of group camunda-admins can access the Camunda UI directly
-* There is some "under-the-covers" authorization going on concerning access between the  FormsFlow UI, the FormsFlow API, and Camunda with the addition of audience mapping - basically allowing communication between components
+* There is some "under-the-covers" authorization going on concerning access between the  formsflow UI, the formsflow API, and Camunda with the addition of audience mapping - basically allowing communication between components

 ### User Groups
 There are two groups